 We don’t always realize when we accidentally speak negative words about ourselves.
 It may be something as simple as “I hate my big nose.”
 What about the words that others have spoken toward you?
 If you were bullied as a child, you might still carry the emotional trauma of the names you were called many years ago.

-We should avoid speaking self-criticism and self-deprecation over ourselves.
+Making a conscious effort to shift self-criticism and self-deprecation spoken over ourselves is beneficial.
 Instead, practice gratitude by finding things about yourself that you can appreciate.
 When you speak those positive words to yourself, you will gain a boost in confidence.

 For business owners, social media is a powerful tool for building your brand and marketing your product and services.
 But even more importantly, perhaps, social media is where you build relationships with your clients and potential clients.
 By providing interesting and educational content, you add value that your social media followers will find helpful.
 Consistency in posting quality content will keep your followers coming back for more.
 They may begin to see you as an expert in your field, a resource when they have questions, and the one they turn to when they need your services.

 The words you speak in your communications become part of your business values.
 It also reflects your confidence.
 Your communications can also reflect how much you value the clients you serve.
 When people feel respected and heard, it builds trust.
 Through your social media engagement, you build trust with your followers.
 Send them a thank you in their DMs for their feedback.
 Answer questions they ask in the comments.
 These types of engagement show you care and value them.
 When your social media followers feel valued, they are more likely to do business with you.

 Another thing to remember with social media is to know your audience and your target market for lead generation.
 Your content should include searchable keywords that attract the people you want to do business with.
 Tailor your social media content toward the platform you are posting your content.
 If you are feeling unsure which social media platform you should primarily post content to, that will depend on where your target market “hangs out.”